jguev/java-swing/README.md

 ### Assignment 4: PhoneApp > 10/04/2021 (In Class) &nbsp;&nbsp;:ballot_box_with_check:
 This application simulates a phone call - prints numbers consecutively in textfield, clears, starts calls and ends calls.

+### Assignment 5: Menu > 10/11/2021 (In Class) &nbsp;&nbsp;:ballot_box_with_check:
+This program explores JMenuBar and builds a simple drop down menu with 3 options: "New", "Open", "Save".
+Every option has a corresponding dialog box confirming the selection.

 ----------------------------------------------------------------------------------------